RAF Brize Norton: Back to Royal Air Force control

 Following the Falklands War, the RAF found itself lacking in the strategic transport capabilities required to sustain the expanded military presence there.
 As a result, No. 216 Squadron was reformed at Brize Norton in November 1984, initially flying six ex-British Airways Lockheed L-1011 TriStars, followed by three more from Pan-Am.

-During August 1995, the Air Traffic Control Centre here reopened following works to the radar and associated equipment costing £1.2 million.
+In August 1995, the Air Traffic Control Centre reopened following works to the radar and associated equipment costing £1.2 million.

-On 23 May 2001, the RAF's first C-17A Globemaster III arrived at Brize Norton, one of eight to be delivered to No. 99 Squadron.
-On 14 October 2005, No. 10 Squadron was disbanded, the aircrew and aircraft being merged with No. 101 Squadron.
+In May 2001, the RAF's first C-17A Globemaster III arrived at Brize Norton, one of eight to be delivered to No. 99 Squadron.
+In October 2005, No. 10 Squadron was disbanded, the aircrew and aircraft being merged with No. 101 Squadron.

-Like other UK military bases (for example RAF Fairford, Faslane Naval Base, RAF Lakenheath, and Menwith Hill) RAF Brize Norton has been subject to limited protests by peace demonstrators.
+Like other UK military bases, for example RAF Fairford, Faslane Naval Base, RAF Lakenheath, and Menwith Hill, RAF Brize Norton has been subject to limited protests by peace demonstrators.
 During the 2003 Iraq War, four anti-war protesters managed to access the main runway in an attempt to prevent aircraft taking off.
 A peace camp was held at the station from 21 to 25 April 2005, along with a demonstration in nearby Carterton.
 On 12 August 2006, campaigners restricted access at the main entrance for several hours in a protest against British foreign policy in the Middle East.

-Work to repair and upgrade the runways commenced in April 2007, and repatriation of British personnel was transferred to RAF Lyneham at the same time.
+In April 2007, work to repair and upgrade the runways commenced, and repatriation of British personnel was transferred to RAF Lyneham at the same time.
 With the closure of RAF Lyneham taking place in late 2011, the repatriation transferred back to Brize Norton on 8 September 2011.
-To accommodate the repatriation services, a purpose-built centre was constructed, and an exit gate was refurbished and formally named the Britannia Gate.
+To accommodate the repatriation services, a purpose-built centre was constructed, and an exit gate was refurbished and named the Britannia Gate.